dakom/dotfiles/Windows.md

 3. If problems - try renaming python37\python.exe to python3.exe
 4. try installing pip locally through there and get-pip.py (available in web search)

+## OpenSSL

+1. visit https://slproweb.com/products/Win32OpenSSL.html (yes, the site says win32 but it has win64 msi)
+2. after installing, add C:\Program Files\OpenSSL-Win64\bin to path
+3. add C:\Program Files\OpenSSL-Win64 to OPENSSL_DIR env var

+## Postgres
+  1. install via the regular installer
+  2. make sure that both of the postgres `bin` and `lib` dirs are on the PATH

 # Other apps

 1. Always try to first search via `winget search [name]` and install there.